Malon Al-Jiboori: USA Eagles

 Al-Jiboori made his debut with the USA Eagles on February 17, 2018, appearing as a substitute in the Eagles' 45–13 victory over Chile in the 2018 Americas Rugby Championship.

 USA Eagles 7s

 Al-Jiboori made his debut for the United States men's national rugby sevens team at the 2016 Singapore Sevens tournament.
 As of September 2018, Al-Jiboori has competed in 31 total matches for the Eagles in 7s, having scored his first two tries for the Eagles during the 2017–18 World Rugby Sevens Series.

 Club career

 In addition to his international appearances representing the United States, Al-Jiboori has played club rugby for the Denver Barbarians and Bulldog Rugby.

 After playing one match for the Major League Rugby (MLR) club San Diego Legion during the 2018 MLR season, Al-Jiboori signed a two-year deal with the Glendale Raptors ahead of the 2019 season.
 In April 2021 he signed with the Ealing Trailfinders.
-In February of 2022, he signed with the Houston Sabercats of the MLR.
+In February 2022, he signed with the Houston Sabercats of the MLR.